 Assessing your financial situation

 Before deciding to downsize, it’s essential to assess your financial situation thoroughly.
-This includes understanding your current income, expenses, savings, and debts.
-Knowing your financial capacity will help you determine how much you can spend on a new, smaller home.
+Understanding your current income, expenses, savings, debts, and overall financial capacity will help determine how much you can spend on a new, smaller home.

 Budgeting for the move